toba-0x7/repo-serverless/README.md

 JavaScript executed in the browser sends and receives data from a public backend API built using Lambda and API Gateway.
 ## Modules
 This tutorial is divided into five modules.
 Each module describes a scenario of what we're going to build and step-by-step directions to help you implement the architecture and verify your work.
-- Host a Static Website (15 minutes): Configure AWS Amplify to host the static resources for your web application with continuous deployment built in
+- Host a Static Website: Configure AWS Amplify to host the static resources for your web application with continuous deployment built in
-- Manage Users (30 minutes): Create an Amazon Cognito user pool to manage your users' accounts
+- Manage Users: Create an Amazon Cognito user pool to manage your users' accounts
-- Build a Serverless Backend (30 minutes): Build a backend process for handling requests for your web application
+- Build a Serverless Backend: Build a backend process for handling requests for your web application
-- Deploy a RESTful API (15 minutes): Use Amazon API Gateway to expose the Lambda function you built in the previous module as a RESTful API
+- Deploy a RESTful API: Use Amazon API Gateway to expose the Lambda function you built in the previous module as a RESTful API
-- Terminate Resources (10 minutes): Terminate all the resources you created throughout this tutorial
+- Terminate Resources: Terminate all the resources you created throughout this tutorial
-### Static Web Hosting with Continuous Deployment
+# Static Web Hosting with Continuous Deployment
 In this module, you will configure AWS Amplify to host the static resources for your web application with continuous deployment built in.
 The Amplify Console provides a git-based workflow for continuous deployment and hosting of full-stack web apps.
 In subsequent modules, you will add dynamic functionality to these pages using JavaScript to call remote RESTful APIs built with AWS Lambda and Amazon API Gateway.
 The architecture for this module is straightforward.
 All of your static web content including HTML, CSS, JavaScript, images, and other files will be managed by AWS Amplify Console.
 Your end users will then access your site using the public website URL exposed by AWS Amplify Console.
 You don't need to run any web servers or use other services to make your site available.
 For most real applications you'll want to use a custom domain to host your site.
 If you're interested in using your own domain, follow the instructions for setting up a custom domain on Amplify.
-### Implementation
+## Implementation
-- Select a region
+### Select a region
-- Create a Git repository
+### Create a Git repository
-- Populate the Git repository
+### Populate the Git repository
 Change directory into your repository and copy the static files from S3:
 ```
 aws s3 cp s3://wildrydes-us-east-1/WebApplication/1_StaticWebHosting/website ./ --recursive